How is Non-Alcoholic Wine Made?

 In summary: how is non-alcoholic wine made?

 From selecting and fermenting the right grapes to removing alcohol and balancing flavor, winemakers and dealcoholization experts combine artistry with scientific precision to create delicious, complex non-alcoholic wine.
-Studio Null aims to create NA wine that provides an elevated, gastronomic experience without the alcohol.
+Studio Null aims to create non-alcoholic wine that provides an elevated, gastronomic experience without the alcohol.